 The mikveh is a ritual bath designed for the Jewish rite of purification.
 The mikveh is not merely a pool of water; it must be composed of stationary, not flowing, waters and must contain a certain percentage of water derived from a natural source, such as a lake, an ocean, or rain.
-Both men and women have used the mikveh for ritual purification, but it has always held special significance for Jewish women.
+Ritual purification in a mikveh is used for a wide range of purposes, including conversion and burial ceremonies.
+Individuals might immerse themselves in the mikveh before weddings or before the holiday of Yom Kippur, and even pots and pans can be immersed to make them kosher.
+Traditionally, men and women have used the mikveh for ritual purification, but it has always held special significance for Jewish women.
 Jewish law prescribes that women immerse themselves in the waters of the mikveh following their menstrual periods or after childbirth in order to become ritually pure and permitted to resume sexual activity.
-The observance of this ritual has declined in modern times, but still remains an important element in the ritual practice of many Jewish women.
+The observance of this ritual has declined in modern times, but it still remains a key element in Jewish ritual practice.
 In the United States, where most Jewish women have not observed the laws of menstrual purity, the mikveh continues to be an important institution of Jewish life.

 Before the destruction of the Temple, when ritual purity was intimately connected with the Land of Israel and Temple practices, the laws of purity and impurity (tumah and taharah) were much more far-reaching than in contemporary times.
 Ritual impurity might result from contact with the dead, loss of menstrual blood, loss of semen through nocturnal emission, or leprosy.
-Immersion in the waters of the mikveh provided a means of transforming an individual (male or female) from a state of ritual impurity to a state of purity.
-After the Destruction of the Temple, the rabbis curtailed most of the laws of purity, but elaborated those laws applying to women and menstruation.
+Immersion in the waters of the mikveh provided a means of transforming an individual from a state of ritual impurity to a state of purity.
+After the Destruction of the Temple, the rabbis curtailed most of the laws of purity but elaborated those laws applying to women and menstruation.
 The laws of niddah, which determine the ritual status of a menstruating woman and the prescriptions for her sexual behavior, derive from biblical prohibitions regarding contact with a menstruant.
 The book of Leviticus declared that a woman would be ritually impure for seven days during her menstrual flow, during which time sexual contact was forbidden.
 The rabbis increased the period of sexual separation to twelve days, prescribing five days minimum for the menstrual flow and seven “clean” days afterward.
 Following that twelve-day period, the niddah, the menstruating woman, would immerse herself in the mikveh and then be permitted to resume sexual activity.
 Within the corpus of Jewish law, the observance of niddah is one of the three key mitzvot (commandments) incumbent upon Jewish women.